Gender Equity and Anti-Violence Allies (GEVA) Team

 In addition, GEVAs and VIP work as a Resource Center for folks wanting more information on the issues, how to get involved, supporting loved ones, program coordination, etc.

-GEVAs can be reached individually by contacting them via their office, email, or phone (listed below) at any time.
+GEVAs can be reached individually by contacting them via their office, email, or phone.

 Additionally we have many other resources, including off campus advocates at PAVSA and Safe Haven (in Duluth) and connections to other resources in communities near our extended sites.
 For more information about those, please visit our Community Resources for All Campuses page.